La Bufadora Ensenada: Is it Worth a Visit?

 The Bufadora is a privately owned vendor there is a kind of Mafia, and no guides want to offend them and point out the price or quality issues in front of them.
 (Anyone speaking poorly could lose their right to enter.)

-Check my haggling tips and eventual shopping guide.
+Check my haggling tips and Ensenada shopping guide.

 So, this part depends on your perspective.